 This is your chance to show how you get involved in the corporate culture and really try to live and breathe what your company is all about.
 Example: “I have carefully studied the company’s vision statement and refer to it almost daily when I need guidance on daily and longer term tasks”.

 This is all about what lengths you go to in order to further your career.
-Extra curricular activites can benefit your potential new employer.
+Extra-curricular activities can benefit your potential new employer.
 Example: “I joined the local chapter of the Chamber of Commerce Networking Group in order to build up my network of industry peers”.

 You would think it should hopefully go without saying that you have the integrity required for customers and co-workers to trust and work successfully with you.
 In order to reiterate this point you could write what others’ experiences of you have been.
 Example: “When my manager needed someone trustworthy to look after the new office, she picked me out of 8 internal candidates”.